PalakSwarnkar/Customer-Loyalty-Analysis-Excel-Project/README.md

 ##  Data Cleaning & Preparation

-Data preparation was a critical part of this project and was done entirely in Excel.
+Data preparation was a critical part of this project and was completed using **Excel and Power Query**.

 Key steps included: